 In this step, you will set up Heroku Connect, which will sync data from a Salesforce Org to the Heroku Postgres database, which is attached to your app.

-The Heroku Connect “Setup Connection” screen will show.
+Resources section.
+The Heroku Connect configuration screen will display:

 You now need to authorize Heroku Connect to access your Salesforce Org.